-Some financial institutions will allow you to take out a prepaid debit card, instead of giving you cash.
+Some banks will allow you to take out a prepaid debit card, instead of giving you cash.
 Getting the card would make you a bank customer and eligible for free or very low-cost check cashing services.

-If you choose this option, the bank will cash the check and put the money onto your new card, so you can withdraw it at bank branches or ATMs.
+If you choose this option, the bank will cash the check and put the money onto your new card, so you can withdraw it at a bank branch or ATM.

 The prepaid debit card option makes sense if you need to cash checks regularly, especially for larger amounts of money.